 The goal of this post is to demystify the various employee rewards pricing models, given you insights into how much you should budget when buying a new employee rewards platform, and help you avoid the various pitfalls you may stumble into when setting up a perks program.

-This information was gathered as part of our research on the best employee rewards software which details the vendors we like the most, questions to ask on demos, best rewards to give to employees, pitfalls to avoid when setting up a new program, and much more!
+This information was gathered as part of our research on the best employee rewards programs which details the vendors we like the most, questions to ask on demos, best rewards to give to employees, pitfalls to avoid when setting up a new program, and much more!

 Ok, here is the explanation of how this pricing works: